 As a Group we build, rent, sell and manage homes, provide estate and facilities management and specialist care and support services to over 60,000 customers.
 We will be investing £140 million in new and existing homes in the forthcoming years.

 As a significant regional business Bernicia is ideally placed to assist with the delivery of the strategic vision for the North East, and in doing so deliver positive outcomes for tenants, customers and stakeholders.

-Bernicia Homes – own and manage over 14,000 properties, and are constantly developing new homes across a range of property types and tenures.
-We provide housing and services for single people, couples, families and older residents and for people who need a bit more support to enjoy living in their home.
+We own and manage 14,000 properties and are developing new homes across a range of property types and tenures.
+We provide housing services for single people, couples, families, and older people and care and support for those with additional support requirements.